gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Oh no," Granna Fee breathed beside her.
 "Not now.
 Not *now*."

-As the villagers approached, Nangyal puffed out his chest.
+As the villagers approached, Scholar-Candidate Nangyal puffed out his chest.
 "Literally Indigestible, by election from its inhabitants and with the consent of His Majesty Denpa King Gandan made reeve of the village of Stale Leftovers, come forward!"

 Ten strides ahead of Noxy and her grandmother, Indy handed her candle to Sergeant Dorbu with a quiet, "Thank you."
 She waited a moment for the soldiers